-A Class M License or a Class M Instructional Permit (MP) is required to legally operate a motorcycle or motor-driven cycle in Georgia.
-Every motor vehicle having a saddle for the use of the rider, is controlled by handlebars, and designed to travel on not more than three wheels in contact with the ground, but excluding a tractor and moped (with engine size not exceeding 50cc), is defined as a motorcycle.
-Georgia law places all types of motorcycles (including scooters, motorbikes and mini-bikes with engine size 51cc or greater) into one classification.
+A Class M license or a Class M Instructional Permit (MP) is required to legally operate a motorcycle or motor-driven cycle in Georgia.
+Every motor vehicle having a saddle for the use of the rider is controlled by handlebars and designed to travel on not more than three wheels in contact with the ground, but excluding a tractor and moped (with an engine size not exceeding 50cc), is defined as a motorcycle.
+Georgia law places all types of motorcycles (including scooters, motorbikes, and mini-bikes with engine size 51cc or greater) into one classification.
 All are considered motor-driven cycles.

 There are two ways to earn a motorcycle license:

-The License Test Waiver will allow you to bypass the knowledge test and the on-cycle skills test at a DDS Customer Service Center.
-For more information on Motorcycle operator’s testing, please view the Motorcycle Operator's Manual.
+The 90-day Motorcycle License Test Waiver will allow you to bypass the knowledge test and the on-cycle skills test at a DDS Customer Service Center.
+For more information on the Motorcycle operator’s testing, please view the Motorcycle Operator's Manual.